Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Air pollution can be a problem for many people who live in and near cities.
 And for children with asthma, air pollution can cause serious health problems.
+Ozone and air pollution can be a trigger for your child's asthma.
+As with all triggers, the key is to avoid or minimize exposure as much as possible.

 One of the main signs of poor air quality is a high amount of ozone.
 Ozone is a gas that forms when certain chemicals and toxins in the air mix with heat and sunlight.